- PrintArticle Summary

 This drug is also known by the brand name Subutex.
 It is often prescribed during the early stages of heroin or oxycodone withdrawal treatment to reduce cravings and symptoms.
 Buprenorphine is also an active ingredient in Suboxone, another medication used in addiction treatment.
 Suboxone has a lower risk of abuse than Subutex because it contains naloxone, which blocks the effects of opioids and induces withdrawal symptoms at high doses.
 People who are on methadone might be drawn to abusing buprenorphine for the effects that result from combining both medications.
 The combination amplifies the effects of each drug; however, it also increases the chances of ongoing withdrawal symptoms.

 Whether taking buprenorphine as prescribed or abusing it frequently, people may experience more withdrawal symptoms if they abruptly stop using it.
 A physician or psychiatrist can help people transition away from the medication to prevent or reduce the severity of buprenorphine withdrawal symptoms.
-For referrals to treatment professionals who can help you or a loved one with buprenorphine withdrawal or dependency, complete the short form or call 1-888-658-5242 for assistance.
+To speak to an addiction treatment advisor who can help you or a loved one with buprenorphine withdrawal or dependency, complete the short form or call 1-888-935-1318 Who Answers? for assistance.